 - My Chocolate Chip Zucchini Bread recipes is one of my favorite ever baking recipes, and if you haven’t tried it, you simply must!

-- I also love serving this shaved zucchini ribbon salad as much as possible.
+- Don’t let cooked zucchini recipes get all the attention.
+I also love serving this shaved zucchini ribbon salad as much as possible.
 It is so fresh and clean and just what I want on a hot summer night.

 - This Healthy Zucchini Oat Bread is a great healthy snack for the kids, and in the end of the season, I’ll make it for lunchbox snacks.